Terry Farnsworth: Judo career

-Farnsworth won the 1973 Canadian Championships U-93 in Whitehorse, Canada.
+In 1973, Farnsworth won the Canadian Championships again in the under-93 kg category, this time in Whitehorse.

-At the 1973 Maccabiah Games in Israel, Farnsworth was the flag carrier for Team Canada.
-He won a silver medal in the light-heavyweight competition, losing in the finals to American Olympian Irwin Cohen.
+He was selected as the flag bearer for Team Canada at the 1973 Maccabiah Games in Israel, where he won a silver medal in the light-heavyweight division, losing in the final to American Olympian Irwin Cohen.

 Film career

-Farnsworth had roles in a few movies, including a small part in Walk, Don't Run (1966), an American comedy starring Cary Grant, and a part in The Drifting Avenger (1968), a Japanese Western film shot in Australia.
-He also acted in the Japanese tokusatsu science fiction television series Ultraseven (1967-68).
+Farnsworth appeared in several films, including a minor role in Walk, Don't Run (1966), an American comedy starring Cary Grant, and a supporting role in The Drifting Avenger (1968), a Japanese Western filmed in Australia.
+He also acted in the Japanese tokusatsu science fiction television series Ultraseven (1967–1968).